Charlie Brown (West Virginia politician)

 Charles Gailey Brown III (born June 6, 1950) is an American lawyer and politician who served as Attorney General of West Virginia.
 First elected in 1984 and reelected in 1988, he resigned in 1989 in exchange for an end to a grand jury investigation into allegations that he lied under oath and into his campaign financial records.
-He is the older brother of U.S. Senator from Ohio Sherrod Brown.
+He is the older brother of former U.S. Senator from Ohio Sherrod Brown.

+Early life and education

+Brown was born on June 6, 1950 in Mansfield, Ohio, to Dr. Charles G. Brown and Emily Campbell Brown.
+He was an eagle scout, and graduated from Mansfield Senior High School.
+He then received his Bachelor of Arts from Denison University, participating in Phi Beta Kappa.
+Brown then went on to receive his J.D. degree from Yale Law School.